Liver Health & Milk Thistle in Pakistan: Natural Detox Supplement Guide 2026

 Milk Thistle: The Most Researched Liver Herb in the World

-Milk thistle (Silybum marianum) has been used medicinally for over 2,000 years, and it has accumulated more clinical evidence than virtually any other herbal supplement for liver health.
-The active complex of compounds in milk thistle seeds is called silymarin — a group of flavonolignans that have been extensively studied for their hepatoprotective (liver-protecting) effects.
+Milk thistle (Silybum marianum) has been used as medicine for over 2,000 years.
+It has more clinical evidence behind it than almost any other liver herb.
+The active compounds in its seeds form a complex called silymarin.

 How Milk Thistle Works: The Science

-Silymarin works through several complementary mechanisms:
+Silymarin works through several mechanisms that support each other:

 What the Clinical Research Shows